-I’d been living in Spain for the better part of 9 months before I visited Barcelona.
+I’d been living in Spain for the better part of 9 months before I visited Barcelona for the first time.
 It’s not that I didn’t want to, I just knew it would be a huge undertaking.
 Most people rave about Barcelona being their favorite city in Spain, or the world; what was going to happen if I just showed up unprepared, with no idea what to see or do?

 So I waited.
 And waited.
-Finally as spring was turning into summer, I made my way to Madrid’s rival city.
+Finally, as spring was turning into summer in 2015, I made my way to Madrid’s rival city.

 In one weekend visit to Barcelona, it’s impossible to see everything.
 There are numerous tourist attractions, restaurants, and parks to visit.
 Antoni Gaudí’s architectural masterpieces were undoubtedly my favorite places in Barcelona.